 When moving to the Netherlands, we didn’t know any Dutch.
 In less than 3 years, we reached the level enough to pass the Inburgering exams (read the tips here), understand the incoming post without referring to a dictionary and have basic conversations (which is especially useful when talking to kids at playgrounds or communicating with schools and the authorities).

-To learn the basics, we started with online resources and found the following ones very helpful.
+To learn the basics, we started with online resources and found the following ones helpful.

-DuoLingo and Memrise Apps – very useful to learn the words and grammar as well.
+DuoLingo and Memrise Apps are very useful to learn both the words and grammar.
 Duolingo has even grammar rules tables in the web version.
 But even from the mobile app, you can learn a lot, there are short lessons for building vocabulary and practising grammar.
 A mobile app is a great way to learn and practise because the lessons are very short (about 2 min) and you can use it everywhere and at any time when you have a couple of minutes of free time, like waiting in line, on a bus etc. Having several short lessons throughout the day is easier to achieve than one but longer one.

 Another great online resource is Youtube.

 It’s also useful to watch/ listen the news and other short series – it’s easier than watching a movie, because you don’t have to focus on a plot for a long time.
 For beginners it’s best to watch/ listen the news for children – they speak slower.

 Another great way to learn a language is an audio course.
 The ones by Michele Thomas: Start Dutch, Total Dutch Foundation Course, Perfect Dutch Intermediate Course we found particularly helpful.
 With this method, you can easily learn Dutch while going to/from work, walking your dog, ironing – anything which you cannot combine with reading but can easily do with listening.